 A major factor to consider in determining whether to proceed with an IPO is the state of the stock market generally.
 Market conditions can have a significant impact on the timing of an IPO and the valuation that a company can receive in the transaction.
 The state of the company's industry can also affect the success of the offering.
 The valuations of companies that are already public and that the investment community considers to be comparable to the company contemplating an IPO typically have a direct impact on the company's valuation and market reception.
-Various industries can fall into favor or disfavor with the investment community, as demonstrated by the significant interest in networking, internet and communications companies in the late 1990s and the subsequent decline in interest in such companies which characterized the "post-bubble" era.
+Various industries can fall into favor or disfavor with the investment community.
 An experienced investment banking firm can assist management in evaluating the condition of the market and its effect on the company's planned offering.

 However, the most critical factor is the company itself.
-With the adoption of the Sarbanes-Oxley Act of 2002 ("SOX"), the bar has been significantly raised with respect to the level of maturity and infrastructure that a company must have in place before it embarks on an IPO.
+With the adoption of the Sarbanes-Oxley Act of 2002 ("SOX") and the Dodd-Frank Wall Street Reform and Consumer Protection Act ("Dodd-Frank"), the bar has been significantly raised with respect to the level of maturity and infrastructure that a company must have in place before it embarks on an IPO.
+While the adoption of the JOBS Act in 2012 and the Fixing America's Surface Transportation Act ("FAST Act") in 2015 have eased certain requirements for emerging growth companies (as discussed in more detail below), companies preparing for an IPO are still expected to have robust governance and financial infrastructures and experienced management in place to prepare for the increased transparency and reporting obligations required for life as a public company.
 In determining whether a company is ready for an IPO, the board and management should consider: